 Graham was fatally injured early Tuesday at a roadblock west of Ozona.
 According to Department of Public Safety officials.
-Graham was struck by a car when its driver was reportedly blinded by lights from a truck being checked at the roadblock.
+Graham was struck by a car when its driver was reportedly blinded by lights from a truck being checked at the road-

 The roadblock was set after one of two men being pursued by Border Patrol officers escaped from a car in Ozona.

 Graham had been a resident of Sheffield the past 20 years.
 He was born Oct.
 29, 1928 in Utopia and was married to Bobbie Spears Aug.
 12, 1950 in Fort Stockton.
-He had been a deputy in the Pecos County Sheriff's Department 12 years He was a member of the Church the north and 1, 340 feet from of Christ and Sheffield Lions Survivors include his wife;
+He had been a deputy in the Pecos County Sheriff's Department 12 years. of Christ and Sheffield Lions

-a daughter.
-Sherrie Graham of the home; three sons, Bob Allen Graham of Stephenville, Mike Graham and John Allen Graham, both of the home; his mother, Mrs. John Graham of Uvalde; three sisters, Mrs. Dick Waites of Uvalde, Mrs. Evelyn Roades of San Antonio and Mrs. Ted Hagler of Walnut Creek, Calif.; and a brother, officers had stopped to check for hitch-hikers.
+Survivors include his wife: a daughter, Sherrie Graham of the home; three sons, Bob Allen Graham of Stephenville, Mike Graham and John Allen Graham, both of the home; his mother, Mrs. John Graham of Uvalde; three sisters, Mrs. Dick Waites of Uvalde, Mrs. Evelyn Roades of San Antonio and Mrs. Ted Hagler of Walnut officers had stopped to check for hitch-hikers.